-Wildlife biology has diverse career paths for those passionate about animals and maintaining our natural environment.
+Wildlife biology has diverse career paths for those passionate about animals and maintaining their natural environments.
 Read on to discover more about education and careers in conservation and research.

 Inside Wildlife Biology

 Colleges and universities offer undergraduate and graduate degree programs in wildlife biology.
 Depending on career goals, some students choose to obtain an undergraduate degree in biology and work on a wildlife specialization in graduate school.
 Courses typically include ecology, zoology, wildlife management, animal behavior, mammalogy and botany.
-Students often participate in fieldwork experience as well.
+Students usually participate in fieldwork experiences and labs as well.

 While a bachelor's degree is sufficient for many wildlife biology jobs, some positions require a master's or PhD degree.
-These are typically research or teaching jobs that require extensive knowledge in wildlife biology.
-Wildlife biology graduate degree programs normally involve internships and field exploration in addition to biology courses.
+These are typically research or teaching jobs that require extensive wildlife knowledge.
+Wildlife biology graduate degree programs involve internships and field exploration in addition to biology courses.
 Below are links to articles about some of the degree programs available.